 Visitor entries were also eased; China and Taiwan nationals were allowed multiple entry visas and visa-on-arrivals, and now citizens from 55 different countries can visit Brunei between 14 to 90 days without a visa.

-Last year’s 258,955 arrivals comfortably surpass 2011’s 242,061 – and are also the highest ever officially recorded by government authorities, who began collecting the data in the early 2000s through arrivals at the Brunei International Airport.
+Last year’s 258,955 arrivals through the Brunei International Airport comfortably surpass 2011’s 242,061, with over four million entries into Brunei through land and sea.
+2017’s number also represents the highest officially recorded by the authorities, who began collecting the data in the early 2000s.

-Last year’s number are also an increase of 40,146 from last year’s 218,809 arrivals, with 8,257 of the increased arrivals from Chinese nationals (pictured below), who continue to be Brunei – and the world’s – largest outbound market.
+Last year’s number are also an increase of 40,146 from 2016’s 218,809 arrivals, with 8,257 of the increased arrivals from Chinese nationals (pictured below), who continue to be Brunei – and the world’s – largest outbound market.

 MPRT said the festivities of the Golden Jubilee Celebration of His Majesty Sultan Haji Hassanal Bolkiah Mu’izzaddin Waddaulah ibni Al-Marhum Sultan Haji Omar ‘Ali Saifuddien Sa’adul Khairi Waddien, Sultan and Yang Di-Pertuan of Brunei Darussalam’s 50 years Accession to the Throne in October also drew tourists.
 MPRT finished 2017 with the Brunei December Festival, a collaboration with the private sector which saw 40 recreational events held across the country to draw tourists and encourage more Bruneians to spend in the Sultanate.